guzhaoyuan/Dynamics-and-Control/(FD)Forward Dynamics/README.md

 # Forward Dynamics

 Forward Dynamics is usually used in simulation.
-It is relatively hard to compute, and roboticist do not use that quite often.
+It is relatively hard to compute, and roboticist do not use it that often.

-**Modern Robotics** has introduced a naive way of computing Mass matrix and bias force thus get the accelatation.
+**Modern Robotics** has introduced a naive way of computing Mass matrix and bias force thus get the accelaration.

 Roy Featherstone's **Rigid Body Dynamics Algorithm** has introduced some very good algorithms.
 They are **Inertia Matrix Method**, **Composite Rigid Body Algorithm** and **Articulated Body Algorithm**.